afonari/emc/index.markdown

 To install:

- - edit Makefile from the *fortran* folder for you needs.
+ - edit Makefile from the *fortran* folder for you needs
- - run `make`.
+ - run `make`
  - check that *emc_gen* and *emc_calc* are in your path `$PATH` (to print the `$PATH` variable do `echo $PATH`)
  - enjoy the results!